How to make links more engaging with Confluence buttons

 - Button alignment: Align your button left, centre, or right on your Confluence page.

-- Background colour and text colour: Choose from recently used colours, colours from your brand palette (set by an admin), colours used in your Confluence space, or default colours set by the macro.
+- Background colour and text colour: Choose from recently used colours, colours from your brand palette (if you have Mosaic's Advanced Edition), colours used in your Confluence space, or default colours set by the macro.

 - Button style preset: Choose from a range of button templates to get you started.